 3. Practise mindful eating

 Christmas is probably the most challenging time of year when it comes to healthy eating.
-Often because there’s lots of food around and many of us have more time on our hands.
-However, there are some ways to enjoy any delicious food that’s on offer, without leaving yourself feeling stuffed and uncomfortable. .
+There’s often lots of food around and many of us have more time on our hands.

-Portion size is another thing to consider because if we eat little and often, we’ll typically feel less sluggish and be able to digest our food better.
+Portion size is another thing to consider.
+If we eat little and often, we’ll typically feel more energised and be able to better digest our food.

-At Christmas, this could be as simple as having two or three roast potatoes, rather than four or five, reducing your portion of Christmas pudding by a third, or allowing yourself to have a couple of chocolates here and there, rather than eating through the box in one sitting.
+At Christmas this could be as simple as having two or three roast potatoes, rather than four or five, reducing your portion of Christmas pudding, or allowing yourself to have a couple of chocolates here and there, rather than eating through the box in one sitting.

 4. Stay hydrated

-Many of us will be letting our hair down and enjoying drinks with friends and family over the festive period – and while this is a normal part of Christmas for lots of us, it can also leave us feeling a bit worse for wear.
+Many of us will let our hair down and enjoy drinks with friends and family over the festive period – and while this is a normal part of Christmas for lots of us, it can also leave us feeling slightly worse for wear.

-When we’re sipping wine, beer, or prosecco throughout the day, it can be easy to forget to drink water or other hydrating drinks in between.
+When we’re sipping wine, beer, or prosecco throughout the day, it can be easy to forget about drinking water and hydrating in between.

-If you’re not keen on the taste of water, you could also explore other hydrating options, such as milk, peppermint tea (which is also great for digestion!), and fruit or vegetable juice.
+If you struggle to drink water anyway, you could also explore other hydrating options, such as milk, peppermint tea (which is also great for digestion!), and juices.
 There are plenty more ideas in our article; 9 healthy and hydrating alternatives to water.

 When choosing alcoholic beverages, it’s also worth having an idea about which ones are higher or lower in calories.
-For example, a 125ml glass of prosecco contains 86 calories, and a 210ml serving of gin and slimline tonic contains 155 calories; whereas, a pint of 5% beer contains 239 calories, and a long island tea has over 700 calories.
+For example, a 125ml glass of prosecco contains 86 calories, a 210ml serving of gin and slimline tonic contains 155 calories, a pint of 5% beer contains 239 calories, and a long island tea has over 700 calories.

 Choosing healthier alternative drinks when possible can make a significant difference to how you feel over the holiday season.

-In, this case, you could consider doing some home workouts – weights or HIIT training are popular options.
-Or, if you don’t want to do anything too intense but feel the need to move in some way, you could create a gentler exercise routine which makes use of practices like stretching or yoga.
+If you’re missing the post-exercise mental and physical lift, you could consider doing some home workouts – using weights or HIIT training are popular options.
+Or, if you don’t want to do anything too intense but feel the need to move in some way, you could make use of practices like stretching or yoga.

-If you’re already used to home workouts, you may already have all the equipment you need.
+If you’re already used to home workouts, you may already have the equipment you need.
 This could include weights, resistance bands, and a yoga mat.
-Though if you don’t have this equipment to hand, there are plenty of ways you can improvise; for example, by using water bottles as weights, or a large beach towel as a yoga mat.
+Though, if you don’t have this equipment to hand, there are plenty of ways you can improvise; for example, by using water bottles as weights, or a towel as a mat.

-And, as briefly mentioned, the holiday is a great time to get out and go walking – it’s generally quieter, and frosty (or even snowy!) conditions can create some beautiful scenery.
+And, the holiday season is a great time to get out and go walking – it’s generally quieter, and frosty (or even snowy!) conditions can create some beautiful scenery.
 Walking is also something that’s just as fulfilling to do alone, as it is with family and friends.

 6. Dance like no one’s watching

-The holiday season is supposed to be about fun, so why not get your family and friends in the mood with your favourite party playlist?
+The holiday season is supposed to be fun, so why not get your family and friends dancing with your favourite party playlist?

-Dancing is a great way to keep in shape and not only would it boost the party spirit, but it’s a great aerobic exercise that’ll raise your heartbeat and get those endorphins flowing.
+Dancing can help to boost the party spirit, and is also a great aerobic exercise that’ll raise your heartbeat and get those endorphins flowing.

-Vigorous dancing for an hour is a full body workout.
-With the average Christmas dinner having close to a whopping 1000 calories (excluding drinks and pudding), dancing for just half an hour could burn 200.
+Vigorous dancing for an hour is a full body workout and even dancing for just half an hour can burn 200 calories.

 If you’re alone, then why not dance by yourself?
 Some of the best dancing happens when nobody’s watching.